 Whether or not you may be aware of it, the reality is that every business with a website, social media page, or online payment portal is exposed to risks online.

-In a recent survey conducted by Vero, only 25% of respondents admitted to being ‘very concerned’ about a cyber attack.
-It’s a percentage that appears to reflect the general sentiment in the SME community; but is it accurate?
+Yet, in a recent survey conducted by Vero, only 25% of respondents admitted to being ‘very concerned’ about a cyber-attack.

 When talking to local business, it would seem too many SME’s have the perception that their business would not be a worthwhile target for hackers.
 Many hold the view that their digital assets aren’t worth the cost of protection, as their real business takes place in a store or at a physical location.
 The reality is, though—most businesses today are exposed to some degree of cyber risk, and likewise need some form of cyber insurance.

 Even businesses that do the majority of their trading offline can still prove a very attractive target for cyber-attack, and without the right protection in place, it can be disastrous.
 With many larger companies investing heavily in network security, often it’s small and medium sized businesses that can be the most vulnerable.